-Additionally, some women's studies courses fulfill the Social and Behavioral Sciences, Individual or Group Behavioral Sciences, and the Core Language, Philosophy & Culture (aka Humanities) requirements.
+Additionally, some women's studies courses fulfill the Social and Behavioral Sciences, Individual or Group Behavioral Sciences, and the Core Language, Philosophy & Culture requirements.

-To pursue a minor in Women's Studies, you should first contact your academic advisor.
-Both your academic advisor and the Women's Studies advisor will work with you to complete the process necessary to declare your minor.
+To pursue a minor in WGS, you should first contact your academic advisor.
+Both your academic advisor and the WGS advisor will work with you to complete the process necessary to declare your minor.

-Although some students do not need a minor, students in other degree programs may seek a minor in Women's Studies by taking 18 hours in WS courses.
+Although some students do not need a minor, students in other degree programs may seek a minor in WGS by taking 18 hours in WGS courses.

-- Choose at least three (3) classes from the WS cross-listed curriculum.
+- Choose classes from the WGS cross-listed curriculum.